ShobanChiddarth/gemini-pro-and-vision-test/README.md

     ```
 1. [Get an API key](https://makersuite.google.com/app/apikey)
 1. Replace `YOUR_API_KEY` with your API key
-1. Replace image.jpg with your image (if you want to use a png image, change the path in `main.py`)
+1. (For gemini-pro-vision) Replace image.jpg with your image (if you want to use a png image, change the path in `main.py`)

-### Sample Output for given image
+### Sample Output for given image in gemini-vision-pro

 ```
 1. Two containers of food